TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-As we can see, we're dealing with a `Werkzeuz 3.0.1`, so it seems that the application backend is written in Python.
+As we can see, we're dealing with a `Werkzeug 3.0.1`, so it seems that the application backend is written in Python.

 Some other interesting headers are: